harmonysoft-tech/jenome/README.md

 typeComplianceMatcher.match(SimpleBaseClass.class.getGenericInterfaces()[0], SimpleUnmatchedClass.class.getGenericSuperclass()) -> false
 ```

 This is a must-have functionality when we want to, say, enhance autowiring rules by type argument values.
-E.g. consider a spring context which has beans of the following types defined in it:
+E.g. consider a spring context with beans of the following types:
 ```java
 MyClass<Integer>
 MyClass<Long>